Kengxxiao/DBGL/README.md

 # DBGL
-DBGL (DMM Browser Games Launcher) is a game launcher that can bypass the DMM Games region block, and supports both DMM and FANZA.
+DBGL (DMM Browser Games Launcher) is a browser game launcher that can bypass the DMM Games region block, and supports both DMM and FANZA.

 ## Usage
 You can run the program directly and follow the prompts given, or use the CLI for automated operations.